xbrunocruzx/AIDetector/README.md

 # AIDetector
-Simple AI Algorithm Made In Python Able To Detect Things Using Haar Cascade Method
+Simple AI Algorithm Made In Python Able To Detect Things Using OpenCV Module and HaarCascade Method